krontech/chronos-cam-app/doc/testing/VIDEOSAVE.md

 and save the file to a fast storage medium using H.264 encoding.
     * The play rate should average close to 60fps while saving the video file.

-Filesystem Limits
+FAT32 Filesystem Limits
 ----------------
-TODO: Instructions to open the vide file in a raw editing program.
+TODO: Instructions to open the video file in a raw editing program.

 1. Ensure that the SD card has been formatted as FAT32 and at least 8GB of free space before starting this test.
 2. Record a scene at a resolution of 1280x1024, capturing at least 2000 frames.
 Select a region of 1700 frames